codecentric/chaos-monkey-spring-boot/docs/README.md

 > The best place on earth is...production!<br>
 > *Josh Long*

 ...so let's keep production as the best place on earth and look for our first experiences on another stage.
-If all goes well and your company is further on to you...run it on production.
+If all goes well and your company is further on to you, run it in production.

 ## What does the Spring Boot Chaos Monkey do?
 Spring Boot Chaos Monkey is a small library which you can integrate as a dependency into your existing application.
 As long as you don't use your application with the profile "<b>chaos-monkey</b>", nothing will happen.